SlugBot/web/patch_notes.md

 ### Bug Fixes
   - Fixed leaderboard challenges automatching with existing challenges that do not meet region limit parameters.
   - Fixed `/tourney abort` not working.
+  - Fixed direct challenges becoming open challenges when the recipient cancels.

 *****************************